Recruitment

 Engage early, engage often

 Recruiting students and graduates is a bit like software engineering.
-Instead of release early, release often, we recommend that employers engage early and engage often.
+Similar to the practice of release early, release often, we recommend that employers engage early and engage often with students.
 There are at least three routes for doing this:

 - Targeting specific degree programmes like Computer Science